 How do I apply?

-- If your paper is eligible, it must also be nominated by the faculty member or instructor for whom you wrote the paper using the nomination form.
+- If your paper or project is eligible, it must also be nominated by the faculty member, instructor, or program sponsor for whose course or program you wrote the paper or created the project using the nomination form.

-- Email one clean copy of your paper (without your name, course, professor, grade or marginal notes) as a PDF or Word Document and the completed faculty nomination form to Kate Collins, Research Services Librarian.
-The nominating faculty member may also email the nomination form themselves.
+- Email a copy of your paper as a PDF or Word Document and the completed nomination form to Kate Collins, Research Services Librarian.
+For online digital projects, please include a link to your project in your email.
+If your project is in another format, email Kate Collins to make arrangements.
+The nominating faculty, instructor, or program sponsor may also email the nomination form themselves.

 - Your paper should be double-spaced and formatted with standard margins.